The Most Mysterious Man in 20th-Century Politics

-Amongst all the controversial figures of the first half of the 20th century, one man stands out.
-Allegedly a quadruple agent, a lord of Freemasonry, a Catholic Jew, a clandestine communist, and a persevering Polish patriot.
-But despite being involved in many pivotal historic events, you won’t find Józef Retinger’s name in most history books.
+Amongst all the controversial figures of the first half of the 20th century, one man stands out – as allegedly a quadruple agent, a lord of Freemasonry, a Catholic Jew, a clandestine communist and a persevering Polish patriot.
+But despite being involved in many pivotal events, you won’t find Józef Retinger’s name in most history books.

 However, for two reasons, writing anything about Retinger can only be compared to walking on thin ice.
 First of all, he was one of the most cunning politicians ever.
 He never hesitated to pull the strings from the back seat, to use the most bewildering personal connections, or to walk the very edge of what was legal in pursuit of his goals.